 In some cases, you may not receive the missing or corrected form in time to file your tax return.
 In this situation, you can use a Form 4852 to complete your return.
 The form requires you to make estimates of income, if you ultimately receive the missing or correct form after you have filed your return and the information does not match your estimates, you can use Form 1040X, Amended U.S. Individual Income Tax Return.

 It is important to note, that upon calling the IRS for corrected information, it is a challenge to move past the automated menu and reach an actual person, as each menu has confusing options and you must know which option to select in order to accurately reach a representative to report that you having missing and/or incorrect information.
 Caine CPA & Associates CPA, LLC can make this call with you so that the process is made more simple.
 You must go through a series of menus and often experience long wait times until you can report your missing or incorrect tax information.
 This can be frustrating, but once completed, a letter is sent to the employer stating that the employer has ten days to either get you your tax form, corrected tax form, or inform you of how you can obtain the accurate information from the form to file your taxes.

 Malvern residents can contact Ed Caine of EP Caine & Associates CPA, LLC for help with tax and financial services problems, including if you find yourself in the situation where you do not receive, or receive inaccurate tax forms.
-Call 610-525-2933 to get in touch for tax solutions.
+Call 610-525-2933 or fill out our contact form here to get in touch for tax solutions.